collective/collective.recipe.solrinstance/README.rst

 Solr Server
 ===========

-solr-location
-    Path to the location of the Solr installation.
-This should be the top-level installation directory.
-This is not a mandatory option, since we introduced ``solr-version`` in 6.0.0 release.

 solr-version
     Required.
 Tell recipe which solr version you want to use.
 If you don't set ``solr-location``, the recipe will automatically download the given version for you.
 Currently supported: ``3``, ``4`` and ``5``.

+solr-location
+    Path to the location of the Solr installation.
+This should be the top-level installation directory.
+This is optional, since we introduced ``solr-version`` in 6.0.0 release.

 host
     Name or IP address of the Solr server, e.g. some.server.com.